tekknolagi/isdt/lecture-notes/1-cli.md

 ### Control flow in the shell
 So, you've chosen to use Bash to solve your problem; after you pass this class, we'll trust your judgement.
 Let's learn the missing pieces of shell syntax needed to write programs!
-Most of these will be familiar from CS 11, so we'll focus more on "how" than on "why" for each.
+Most of these will likely be familiar from your CS curriculum, so we'll focus more on "how" than on "why" for each.

 In this section, we'll try to stick to syntax that's part of POSIX, so that your programs don't depend on Bash specifically.
 Bash does actually have some